scanoss/scanoss-engine/README.md

     cd scanoss-engine/
     ```

-2. Pull (or build) the container image:
+2. Build the container image:

     To build the image, use the following command: